apify/apify-docs-v2/sources/platform/tutorials/cache_data_to_improve_performance.md

 # Improve performance by caching repeated page data

+**Learn how to make your scrapers more efficient by storing repeated page data.
+Avoid re-scraping pages and reduce your data extraction costs.**

+---

 Opening a page is by far the most expensive operation a scraper does.
 Each request has to use a precious IP address to route the traffic, then download a large HTML document (and a lot of other resources, if you use a browser) over the network (and pay for data transfer), and finally spend CPU time on parsing that HTML.
 Compared to that, the code you write inside the scraper itself is essentially free.

 If you want to reduce your scraping costs, not re-scraping certain pages is one of the best ways to do that.
 The number of use cases where this is possible might be quite low, but you should always look for and take advantage of such situations.
 In this article, we will go through one typical scraping scenario and apply caching in a simple and effective way.